How to Find Cheap Flights

 with exception of those residing in Puerto Rica, Washington, or New Hampshire.

-However, STA Travel doesn't always have the cheapest prices, so you still must always look at other airline and comparison sites.
-Other sites I use are Thomas Cook
+However, STA Travel doesn't always have the cheapest prices, especially within Europe or for those over 26, so you still must always look at other airline and comparison sites.
+Budget airlines like Thomas Cook

 *Skyscanner is not an exact science, so always use the 'flexible dates' options on other sites when searching for a cheap flight.